cctyl/qtjson/README.md

 Qt 5.10 or higher

 ### Installation
-Since QtAutoSerialization is a header-only library, you just need to include the header files in your project.
+Since qtjson is a header-only library, you just need to include the header files in your project.

 ### Adding Header Files to Your Project
 qtjson.hpp